Diocese of Norwich, Connecticut: 1953 to 2002

-2002 to present
+Since 2002

-As of 2023, the bishop of Norwich is Michael Richard Cote, formerly an auxiliary bishop of the Diocese of Portland.
-He was appointed by John Paul II.
+Until September 3, 2024, the bishop of Norwich, appointed by John Paul II, was Michael Richard Cote, formerly an auxiliary bishop of the Diocese of Portland.

-In 2004, Côté became embroiled in a dispute with Reverend Justinian B. Rweyemamu, the parochial vicar at St. Bernard Parish in Rockville, Connecticut.
-Rweyemamu claimed that Côté had denied him a promotion because he is black.
-After Rweyemamu filed a complaint with the US Equal Employment Opportunity Commission, Côté allegedly removed him from his parish and his chaplain job in retaliation.
-Côté said he removed Rweyemamu due to his refusal to answers any questions about Bugurka Orphans and Community Economic Development, his private charity in Tanzania, and the content of some of his homilies.
-In Spring 2005, Côté unsuccessfully sued to evict Rweyemamu from a church rectory.
-In August 2005, Côté ordered him to move to a convent in Sprague, Connecticut and live in isolation.
+In 2004, Cote became embroiled in a dispute with Justinian B. Rweyemamu, the parochial vicar at St. Bernard Parish in Rockville, Connecticut.
+Rweyemamu claimed that Cote had denied him a promotion because he is black.
+After Rweyemamu filed a complaint with the US Equal Employment Opportunity Commission, Cote removed him from his parish and his position as chaplain, allegedly in retaliation.
+Cote said he removed Rweyemamu due to his refusal to answers any questions about Bugurka Orphans and Community Economic Development, his private charity in Tanzania, and the content of some of his homilies.
+In the spring of 2005, Cote unsuccessfully sued to evict Rweyemamu from a church rectory.
+In August 2005, Cote ordered him to move to a convent in Sprague, Connecticut, and to live in isolation.

-On December 14, 2010, Côté announced that the diocese charity, Haitian Ministries for the Diocese of Norwich, was being replaced by a new organization, Diocese of Norwich Outreach to Haiti, Inc. He mentioned that the diocese was slowly distributing $430,892 collected from parishioners in January that year to prevent waste and misappropriation.
+In December 2010, Cote announced that the diocesan charity, Haitian Ministries for the Diocese of Norwich, was being replaced by a new organization, Diocese of Norwich Outreach to Haiti, Inc. He mentioned that the diocese was slowly distributing US$430,892 collected from parishioners in January of that year to prevent waste and misappropriation.

+Pope Francis announced on September 3, 2024, that he had accepted Cote's resignation, submitted on his 75th birthday as required, and appointed Archbishop Christopher J. Coyne as apostolic administrator for the diocese.
+On February 12, 2025, Francis appointed Monsignor Richard F. Reidy from the Diocese of Worcester as the next bishop of Norwich.

 Reports of sex abuse

+Reverend Dennis Carey of Waterford was indicted in July 2012 on possession of child pornography.
+He was planning to plead not guilty at trial, but Carey died in May 2013 before his court date.

+Reverend Paul Hebert Jr. from Most Holy Trinity Parish in Pomfret resigned his position in 2004.
+James Fish had accused Hebert of sexually assaulting him in 1973 and 1974 while he was in seventh grade.
+The diocese notified law enforcement, but no charges were filed.Fish sued the diocese, which in 2007 paid him a $170,000 settlement.

+Jonathan Roy sued the diocese in 2016, stating that he had been sexually abused by Hebert hundreds of times from 1990 to 1996, starting when Roy was 11 years old.
+Roy said that Hebert photographed and videotaped Roy performing sex acts.
+The diocese settled the lawsuit with Roy in March 2019, paying him $900,000.

-On February 10, 2019, the Diocese of Norwich unveiled a list of 43 credibly accused clergy.
-Three more names were added to this list on February 22, 2019.
-On July 15, 2021, Bishop Côté announced that due to about 60 sexual abuse cases against the diocese related to the former Mount Saint John School in Deep River, Connecticut, the diocese had filed for Chapter 11 bankruptcy.
+In February 2019, the diocese released a list of 43 credibly accused clergy.
+Three more names were added to this list a few days later.
+In July 2021, Bishop Côté announced that the diocese had filed for Chapter 11 bankruptcy.
+He cited 60 sexual abuse cases against the diocese related to the former Mount Saint John School in Deep River as the reason for the bankruptcy filing.